-This is Roland’s third expedition to Far East Russia.
+Roland is now a regular on the summer expedition to Far East Russia.
 In 2011, he oversaw the hand-rearing, translocation and subsequent care of spoon-billed sandpipers in Anadyr and Moscow Zoo, and transported the birds back to the UK.
-Last year he led the headstarting expedition: incubating, hatching, rearing, releasing and monitoring the birds.
+Since 2012 he has led the headstarting expedition: incubating, hatching, rearing, releasing and monitoring the birds.
 Roland has also worked extensively in Madagascar, where he has managed two breeding seasons of Madagascar pochard, trained local staff and overseen the build of facilities.
 He’s a resilient field worker who has demonstrated his ability to work overseas for extended periods in difficult conditions.

-Nicky is normally responsible for the day to day care of the spoon-billed sandpipers at WWT Slimbridge.
+Nicky is responsible for the day to day care of the spoon-billed sandpipers at WWT Slimbridge.
 She started as a volunteer with the Slimbridge reserve team before being recruited as a support aviculturist on the Great Crane Project.
 The team discovered she had feathery fingers (the avicultural equivalent of green fingers) and now she’s a permanent member of WWT’s Conservation Breeding Unit.
-Nicky played a key role in successfully rearing 17 spoon-billed sandpipers at Slimbridge last summer and is now experienced at managing the spoon-billed sandpiper facilities at WWT Slimbridge.
+Nicky played a key role in successfully rearing 17 spoon-billed sandpipers at Slimbridge in 2012 and in 2013 she joined Roland on the expedition to Chukotka.

-Juriy will conduct the headstarting fieldwork in 2013 and take the knowledge and practical skills he learns about raising waders back to colleagues at the Moscow Zoo.
+Juriy has helped with the headstarting fieldwork and is taking the knowledge and practical skills he has learned about raising waders back to colleagues at the Moscow Zoo.